Future

 How to Pronounce Future

 Our model has identified 2 different pronunciations for the name Future.
-Click the play button next to the name to hear the pronunciation spoken aloud.
+Click the play button under each pronunciation to hear it spoken aloud.

-Our model is 85.0% confident that Future is pronounced as FYUE-cher.
-The next most likely pronunciation is FYUET-cher, at 15.0% confidence.
+Our model is 85.0% confident that Future is pronounced as FYUE-cher, which has 2 syllables.
+The next most likely pronunciation is FYUET-cher, at 15.0% confidence, with 2 syllables.

 FYUE-cher (2 syllables)